-Your Directors are pleased to present the Corporate Governance Report:
+Your Directors are pleased to present the Corporate Governance Report.

-Corporate Governance is a set of systems, principles and process by which a Company is governed.
+Corporate governance is a set of systems, principles and processes by which a company is governed.
 Governance process has to ensure that the Company operates in a manner that meets with the stakeholders' aspirations and societal expectations.
-Corporate Governance consists of laws, policies, procedures, and, most importantly, practices, that ensure the well-being of the assets of the Company.
-Corporate Governance is at its highest levels when Management is acting as if they are long-term investors in the Company.
+Corporate Governance consists of laws, policies, procedures, and, most importantly, practices, that ensure the well being of the assets of the Company.

-Your Company has a strong history of operating with integrity at all levels, both internally and externally.
+Your Company has a strong history of operating with integrity - at all levels, both internally and externally.
 Our actions and the actions of all our employees are governed by our Purpose, Values and Principles (PVPs).
-For more on our PVPs, please visit https:// in.pg.com/policies-and-practices/purpose-valuesand-principles/.
+For more on our PVPs, please visit https://in.pg.com/policies-and-practices/purposevalues-and-principles/.
 Our commitment to operate responsibly is reflected in the steps we have in place to ensure rigorous financial discipline and Corporate Governance.